 Sees the rejoicing in freedom deeply imbedded in our hearts.

-Interview with Professor Dalia Ofer, a scholar at the Institute of Contemporary Judaism at The Hebrew University in Jerusalem
+Interview with Professor Dalia Ofer, Institute of Contemporary Jewry, The Hebrew University of Jerusalem

 The Origins of the Birkenau Camp in Light of the Source Materials - Igor Bartosik, Lukasz Martyniak and Piotr Setkiewicz